yash296/FinalYearProject2018/README.md

 # FinalYearProject2018
 Our final year project based on java mvc.
-I coded the css, html and javascript files of this project!
+I handled the front end of this project!
 You need Eclips, Mysql and Tomcatt inorder to run this!